shashank-sharma/100-days-of-code/log.md

 ### Day 17: January 19, 2017

 Worked on Qypo python project by adding more functions.
 Also had some introduction with Flask which is really interesting.
 Also studied few daily algorithms and later spent 1 hour with enki app studying git and linux.

+### Day 18: January 20, 2017

+Learn introduction to Flask and had some experience with some basics of Flask.
+Later studied about algorithms and then again followed enki study materials including git and linux.
+Also going to participate in January Circuits.
+Lets hope for the best so that I can increase by rating in Hackerearth.